abdelamhorizont/Anima-Ona/src/pages/about/index.md

 ---
 title: about anima ona
-templateKey: 'about-page'
-path: /about
 ---
-w﻿e are we
+w﻿e are we no one